Personal Contract Purchase (PCP) is a form of hire purchase that lets you buy a car, but change your mind later.

 you will normally have to make your own arrangements to pay for the annual

 tax disc renewal (unless you have also arranged a maintenance contract which includes

-You can see the cost of buying a car on PCP compared to leasing it through Personal Contract Hire (PCH) using our lease comparison tool.
+You can compare the cost of buying a car on Personal Contract Purchase (PCP) to leasing it through Personal Contract Hire (PCH) using our lease comparison tool.